AniketBhatikarCreations/Mission-Tricki-/README.md

 In the further projects, I first think of a proper power supply then the whole idea. because in building tricki, the late placement of battery increased the weight and reduced the performance.
 Also I understood that foam board is not suitable for this as it bends later after uses, so better use 3-d prints.

 Conclusion
 Building Tricki has been an exciting journey of exploration and discovery.
 Exploring the mechanism of a quadruped robot was a fascinating one!
 For now, I'll pause the project the resume it in the upcoming years.
-Never Stop Exploring!
+Stop Exploring!